The Girl with Two Husbands: Summary

 The princess leaves on her own and finds work with some shepherds.
 One night, she stops to rest by a midden and watches as four fairies come and resurrect a dead prince from a midden, then bring him back to be buried in the midden.
 The princess meets the dead prince when he is revived and, nine months later, is heavy with his child.
-The dead prince, awake at this point, sends his wife to another land for protection and she must search for the palace of Riga, be welcomes in his name, and reveals how they can save their son: by banishing every black rooster from the city.
+The dead prince, awake at this point, sends his wife to another land for protection and she must search for the palace of Riga, be welcomed in his name, and reveals how they can save their son: by banishing every black rooster from the city.
 The pregnant princess journeys on until she finds the palace of Riga and is welcomed by the prince's mother, and given lodge to have her baby.
 The princess gives birth to her baby and lulls her child with a song, saying in verse that, if the queen knew that baby was Riga's, she would place him in a silver cradle with swaddlings of gold.
 One night, the queen overhears the song and questions the girl how they can save prince Riga: the girl answers that no black rooster must crow in the kingdom and beyond.
 So the queen orders the roosters to be killed as they wait for the prince's liberation: the fairies revive prince Riga from the tomb and, when dawn comes, they cannot hear the crowing of any rooster.
 Defeated, the fairies fly away, and Riga is free to be with his lover and son.

 Back to the now human snake prince, he return from war and learns of the false letters, then wanders off until he reaches the city of prince Riga, sighting his wife inside the palace with a child in her arms.
 He talks to her and tries to convince her to go back with him, but she tells she has a son now.
 Riga and the snake prince dispute over her, and the case is brought to a judge.
 The judge prepares a test: give the girl a sleeping drug so she sleeps for a while, and when she wakes up, the first one to offer her a glass of water shall have her as his wife.
 His orders are carried out, and the two princes lie in a long vigil.
 One night, the princess wakes up, laments her dilemma in some verses, and dies, torn for having to choose over two men she loved.
 The two princes awake and, on seeing the dead princess, also die by her side.